Meteorite-Studio/Madwork/README.md

 ## 👋 Introduction
 ### 🖐 Introducing **Madwork UI Plugin Lite**
 #### ⏰ Save you a lot of time working on the GUI Part.
 We provide you with a free Modern and simple-looking GUI for your game!
-#### 🌟 If you want to save time working on GUI.
-You can buy Madwork UI Plugin Pro+ all components come with code!
 #### ❤ Need a health bar for your game?
 Don't worry; our Health bar comes with a code and you will only customize it!
 ‎‎